Lose Weight with Portion Control

 Don’t forget to read: 7 Pieces of Practical Advice to Reduce Stress

-You have to learn to stop eating when you feel satisfied, at that moment when you’re no longer hungry but feel like you could probably still eat a little more.
+You have to learn to stop eating while you feel full.
+This means identifying that moment when you’re no longer hungry but feel like you could probably still eat a little more.

 This is the instant that you usually want to eat the most unhealthy option – a refill of what was on your plate, or some dessert.

-The first few days of this will be unpleasant if you’re not used to it, but a digestive tea can be very effective in soothing that lingering feeling of emptiness.
-Soon you’ll notice that your residual hunger has disappeared, and eventually you’ll be able to limit yourself naturally.
+The first few days of this will be unpleasant if you’re not used to it.
+However, a satiating tea can be very effective in soothing that lingering feeling of emptiness.
+Soon you’ll notice that your residual hunger has disappeared and eventually you’ll be able to limit yourself naturally.